 antibiotic medicines such as rifampicin, erythromycin, clarithromycin, telithromycin, moxifloxacin

 antiviral medicines used to treat HIV/AIDS such as ritonavir

 medicines used to treat epilepsy, such as phenytoin, carbamazepine, phenobarbitone

 anti-arrhythmic medicines used to treat irregular heart beat such as amiodarone, disopyramide, procainamide, quinidine, sotalol

 medicines that may affect the function of the heart such as chloroquine, halofantrine, haloperidol, methadone, bepridil, pimozide

-If an antacid is needed, it should be taken at least 2 hours before or 2 hours after the Tasigna dose.
+the stomach.
+These should be taken approximately 2 hours before or approximately 2 hours after you take Tasigna.

 These medicines should be avoided during your treatment with Tasigna.
 If you are taking any of these, you may need to take